DulceMariscal/DulceMariscal.github.io/index.md

 ## Research

-Our nervous system can adjust our movement according to environmental demands.
-This ability to adapt our movements is especially crucial for locomotion; because the movement patterns that we use when we walk on ice are not the same as the ones we need when we walk on sand.
-I am interested in understanding how this type of motor control and adaptation happens.
-I am particularly interested in understanding how different brain regions affect our ability to adjust our movement to environmental changes and how this adjustements are carryover to different situations.
+My dissertation focuses on understanding how we move and adjust our gait to different environmental demands.
+Specifically, my work focuses on evaluating how factors, such as child development, healthy aging, and cognitive state, affect our ability to adjust our movements to the environmental demands from a biomechanics and neural engineering perspective.
+Additionally, I developed a model that characterizes the changes that occur at the muscular level providing us with a better understanding of the motor commands that motors systems send to control our movements.

 ## Publications